 Ballard Chalmers was briefed to develop a new software system that would broadcast live travel data to clients and customers through the use of syndication, personalisation and localisation.

 Continuous monitoring and status alerts of incoming and outgoing feeds were provided in a form suitable for display on TfL’s internal monitoring dashboard.
-This allowed rapid diagnosis of any data and system problems.
-The new system generated real time performance reports on a monthly and quarterly basis, as well as on trading partner adherence to weekly data refresh requirements.
+This allowed the rapid diagnosis of any data and system problems.
+The new system generated real-time performance reports on a monthly and quarterly basis, as well as on trading partner adherence to weekly data refresh requirements.

 By sharing the data load across servers, the software ensured that one failed server would not hinder the reporting process.
 The scalability of the project meant that the system was future-proofed against large amounts of new data and sources, making its implementation more cost-effective in the longer term.

-This project successfully demonstrated that real-time live feeds into the TfL website is possible and what’s more, it is a very stable system.
+This project successfully demonstrated that real-time live feeds into the TfL website are possible and what’s more, it is a very stable system.